lookstechnical/door-surgeon/content/pages/double-glazed-unit-service.md

         description: Remove unsightly condensation trapped between panes with a like-for-like replacement.
       - heading: Seal Repairs and Resealing
-        description:
-          " Fix draughts and leaks by repairing or replacing worn seals to ensure proper insulation."
+        description: " Fix draughts and leaks by repairing or replacing worn seals to ensure proper insulation."
       - heading: Cracked or Broken Glass Repairs
-        description:
-          Replace damaged panes to restore the safety, appearance, and efficiency of your windows.
+        description: Replace damaged panes to restore the safety, appearance, and efficiency of your windows.
       - heading: Upgrades to Energy-Efficient Units
-        description:
-          Upgrade older units with modern, energy-efficient double glazing for enhanced performance.
+        description: Upgrade older units with modern, energy-efficient double glazing for enhanced performance.
       - heading: Custom Sizes and Shapes
-        description:
-          We can repair or replace double-glazed units of any size or design, tailored to your specific needs.
+        description: We can repair or replace double-glazed units of any size or design, tailored to your specific needs.
     desc: Comprehensive Solutions for All Double-Glazing Issues
-  - type: hero
-    heading: Contact The Door Surgeon Today
+  - heading: Contact The Door Surgeon Today
+    color: bg-primary/10
+    layout: hero-left-image
+    desc: " "
     highlight: "Get Your Double Glazed Units Back in Top Shape! "
+    type: hero
     link: tel:07912 294 111
+    image: static/images/uploads/dall-e-2025-01-25-13.16.38-a-professional-workshop-or-storefront-specialising-in-double-glazed-unit-servicing-featuring-craftsmen-working-on-repairing-and-replacing-misted-or-c.webp
     linkTitle: 07912 294 111
-    desc: " "
-    color: "bg-primary/10"
-    layout: hero-left-image
-    image: static/images/uploads/dall-e-2025-01-25-13.16.38-a-professional-workshop-or-storefront-specialising-in-double-glazed-unit-servicing-featuring-craftsmen-working-on-repairing-and-replacing-misted-or-c.webp
 ---